microQZR/Knowledge-Index-Demo/README.md

 ## Features

 - Custom client-side routing mechanism implemented using the HTML Spec's [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
 (Akin to [React Router](https://github.com/ReactTraining/react-router)) Requires only one HTTP request-response cycle on initial page load or manual page refresh.
 Subsequent path navigations handled client-side.
-- Auto-generation of glossary page and tables of contents based on markup content.
+- A JavaScript-based, custom HTML templating engine auto-generates the glossary page and the tables of contents.
+The templating engine also converts the author-provided, concise-format markup content into an HTML5-compliant format and inserts appropriate `class` attributes for proper styling using CSS.
 - Minimalist design.
 <br>